|Event Location:||Mount Shark Trailhead|

 contact Mark to discuss.
 This is a mini day hike

 marathon of two major passes in one day.

 Upcoming open spots will

 conditioning events that have been organized

 The Bryant Creek shelter can accommodate up to 12 people.
 A booking for 6 people has been confirmed for both Thursday (July 12) and Friday (July 13).
 We are working on a tent/campsite option at Marvel Lake for members on the waitlist.
 Please contact Mark to confirm (see email address above).

-Trip Plan: I have set the start date as Friday March 30th on Good Friday, as it would be best that everyone leaves Edmonton in the evening and stays in the Canmore/Banff region on Friday night, to enable an early departure on Saturday.
-I have not yet booked accommodations for Friday.
+Trip Plan: I have set the start date as Wednesday July 11th, as it would be best that everyone leaves Edmonton in the evening and stays in the Canmore/Banff region on Wednesday night, to enable an early departure on Saturday.
+I have not yet booked accommodations for Wednesday.

 Although we will be staying in a shelter, as a group we will need to carry most of the gear that would normally be required for a backpacking trip, including stoves and fuel, food, water filters, sleeping bags and sleeping pads.
 The shelter provides space for up to 12 people to sleep overnight wooden platforms, as well as a common cooking area.
 The Bryant Creek shelter is heated with a wood stove (firewood is provided).
 An outhouse is located near the shelter.
 More information is provided about the Bryant Creek shelter here.

-There will also be other options for shorter day hiking options during the weekend (e.g. on Saturday after arrival at the shelter, or on Monday on the way back to the trailhead), such as hikes to the shorelines of Marvel Lake and Owl Lake, both of which are located near the shelter.
+There will also be other options for shorter day hiking options during the weekend (e.g. on Thursday after arrival at the shelter, or on Saturday on the way back to the trailhead), such as hikes to the shoreline of Owl Lake, or Karst Spring/Watridge Lake.

 |How to Get There:|